UPS® Wine Program

-The shipper must process the wine shipment with a UPS Compatible Shipping solution such as All shipments of wine must be processed for shipment with a UPS Compatible Shipping solution such as WorldShip or any approved third-party vendor system.
+The shipper must process the wine shipment with a UPS Compatible Shipping solution such as WorldShip or any approved third-party vendor system.

 All shipments must meet UPS packaging requirements for wine.
-UPS will accept inner packaging of molded Expanded Polystyrene (EPS) foam, folded corrugated tray, or molded fiber tray.
+UPS will accept inner packaging of molded Expanded Polystyrene (EPS) foam, folded corrugated tray, molded fiber tray with dividers or thermoformed plastic trays.
 Each packaging component secures the bottles into the center of the shipping container away from the side walls of the shipper.
 Sturdy outer corrugated containers are required.